Endometriosis Myths Everyone Should Know

 Disclaimer: This post was written for informational purposes only.
 I am not a doctor, and it is not a substitute for professional medical advice.

-You only get pain on your period- When you have endometriosis, period cramps are much worse than someone without the condition, and sometimes people may think you only get pain on your period, but that is so far from true.
+You only get pain on your period- When you have endometriosis, period cramps are much worse than your average period pain, and sometimes people may think you only get pain on your period, but that is so far from true.
 I live with constant pelvic pain that is not always severe, and most days you don’t have to medicate to manage it, but it affects every aspect of your life, not just your period.
-When you have endometriosis, you get more intense pain on your period, but you don’t only have pain one week out of the month, and a lot of people have constant pain.
+When you have endometriosis, you get more intense pain on your period, but you don’t only have pain one week out of the month, and a lot of people live with debilitating chronic pain.
 If I only had severe pain one or two days out of the month, I could live with that, but the reality is my pelvic pain does not go away.
 Chronic pelvic pain is not something that everyone experiences, and some people only get pain on their period, or may not have pain at all, but the belief that you only get pain on your period is simply not true because it affects you all of the time.

-Surgery cures endometriosis– There are a lot of effective treatments that can help manage unbearable pain, and surgery can be an option for people not getting relief from medication, but it’s usually the last resort because like most surgeries, it doesn’t always give the positive outcomes we were hoping for.
+Surgery cures endometriosis– There are a lot of effective treatments that can help manage unbearable pain, and surgery can be an option for people who are not getting relief from medication.
+It is usually the last resort because like most surgeries, it doesn’t always give the positive outcomes we were hoping for.
 Surgery can be an option for some people, but it’s not a cure because endometriosis has no cure, and some people may get no relief from surgery, or it may come back, and you may need a second or third surgery.
-Surgery is not usually recommended as the first treatment because there are a lot of effective medications, such as birth hormonal birth control, pain medication, that can give you some relief, and surgery is not always necessary.
-I am not taking birth control because, with all my other health problems, I felt it was unsafe, and I am taking a different pain medication, but it is possible to manage endometriosis without surgery.
+Surgery is not usually recommended as the first treatment because there are a lot of effective medications, such as hormonal birth control and pain medication, that can give you some relief, and not everyone needs surgery.
+I am not taking birth control because there are a lot of risks, I was not willing to take, and I am taking a different pain medication, but it is possible to manage endometriosis without surgery.

-Everyone with endo experiences pain– I have chronic pelvic pain because of endometriosis but not everyone experiences pain, and some people may have no pain and only find out they have it because they tried to get pregnant and couldn’t.
+Everyone with endometriosis experiences pain– I have chronic pelvic pain because of endometriosis, but not everyone experiences pain.
+Some people may have no pain and only find out they have it because they tried to get pregnant and couldn’t.

 Leave a comment